ethereum-optimism/community-hub/src/docs/contribute/important-terms.md

 ![](../../assets/docs/governance/retropgf/retropgf-fly-wheel.png)

-Optimism generates revenue through transaction fees paid on OP Mainnet and other OP Chains.
+The Optimism Collective generates revenue through transaction fees paid on OP Mainnet and other OP Chains.
 Part of this revenue is directed by the Collective for the benefit of the Collective through RetroPGF.
 Better public goods means more development, which creates more revenue that can be directed to public goods.
 Read [more about the flywheel](https://app.optimism.io/retropgf).

 ### The Optimism Collective